Handbook of Business Procedures

 Equipment used by the service center, which is purchased with general or departmental operating (nonfederal) funds, can be depreciated in service rates.
 The department can be reimbursed for the cost of this equipment if:

-- Prior approval is received by C&A.
+- Prior approval is received by Federal Reporting.

 - Adequate documentation is developed, maintained, and retained by the service center to verify the equipment's original purchase cost, depreciation amounts recovered, etc.